 Jackie has extensive experience working with survivors of domestic violence and trauma.
 Jackie offers therapy to adults, children, couples, and families in English and Spanish languages.

 “The journey of a thousand

 miles begins with one step."

 Charles Rios, LCSW, Clinician, Clinical Supervisor, Yoga Teacher (Pronouns: He, him, his)

-Maria Reyes Bonds, ASW & PPSC, Clinician and Student and Family Advocate
+Maria Reyes Bonds, ASW & PPSC, Clinician, Student and Family Advocate